 - replacing the… by the… you save at least 15% on your energy costs (source)

 - our customers see customer satisfaction increase to 90% due to the guaranteed 24-hour repair (name trend research by source)

 - the… has been chosen as the most user-friendly product (link to evidence)

-You can also add relevant customer cases or reviews to your quote.
+You can also add relevant customer cases or reviews to your proposal.
 This shows that your solution or method has proven successful before.